confusedolive/Jeronimo-CE888/assignment02/README.md

 * [Contact](#contact)

 ## General info
 A study on police bias in London , with an emphasis in socioeconimcal status.
 Focusing on causal inference and utilizing the DoWhy library to find relevant information.
-This repository and the report should complement each other yet be self contained enough to not depend on each other.

 ## Images
 ![Examples](./chloropleth/pjimage.jpg "London chloropleth maps")